 One household survey by Levine et al. (2016) found that over half of residents participate in fishing or gathering of marine resources.
 Approximately 15% reported fishing once a week or more and over 30% of households stated that they engaged in fishing or gathering at least once a month.
 Commercial fishing is very uncommon in American Samoa, with only 3% of those who fish stated that they frequently did so to sell their catch and 62% never selling their catch.
 More commonly, people fish to feed themselves and their family or to give to extended friends, family, pastors, and village leaders.
+Information at the fishery level will be reported in the fishery specific sections below.
+Qualitative research has resulted in some general observations about trends in fishing by American Samoans.

 While fishing and marine resources are universally considered to be important aspects of fa'a samoa, limited income has made American Samoans less inclined to engage in strenuous fishing activities when food imports are relatively more available (Levine and Allen 2009).
 Only a small number of American Samoans engage in boat-based or commercial fishing.
-Although unemployment in the Territory has increased, the percentage of individuals participating in subsistence activities (including fishing for food or home use) decreased between 2000 and 2013 (Grace McCaskey 2015).
-However, many island residents have been employed by the canneries in Pago Pago, which facilitated the availability of low-cost fish for many residents and ensured that the livelihood of American Samoans is still tightly tied to fishing activities.
-A total of 33 fishers responded to a cost-earnings survey of the American Samoa small boat fishery conducted in 2021, of an estimated 60 potential active participants (Dombrow and Hospital 2023).
-Approximately 90% engaged in nearshore or shallow bottomfish fishing, 81% engaged in deepwater bottomfish fishing, and 75% went trolling.
+Our best source of information about the small boat fisheries come from periodic surveys.
+In 2021, a total of 33 fishers responded to a cost-earnings survey of the American Samoa small boat fishery of an estimated 60 potential active participants (Dombrow and Hospital 2023).
+Approximately 90% engaged in nearshore or shallow bottomfish fishing, 81% engaged in deep-water bottomfish fishing, and 75% went trolling.
 The largest percentage of respondents (27%) identified part-time commercial fishing as their primary motivation, followed by full-time commercial (21%) and cultural fishing (18%).
 While fishers sold approximately 46% of their catch, they gave away 26% and kept about 21% for personal or family consumption; nearly all fishers (94%) gave away a portion of their catch and 97% kept some catch for personal and family consumption (Dombrow and Hospital, 2023).